mansiruhil/todo/README.md

 # TODO - A Task Management Flutter App

-Add tasks and mark them complete and crush your todos with a clean UI and smooth animations
+Add tasks, mark them complete and crush your todos with a clean UI and smooth animations

 ## Features